Back to news

 TL;DR

-TL;DR: Bolt.new generates and deploys full-stack applications from a single prompt.
-We tested its React + Node.js output, database integration, and deployment reliability.
+TL;DR: Bolt.new builds and deploys a full-stack app from one prompt.
+We tested its React and Node.js output, database wiring, and deploy reliability.

 Key takeaways

-• Bolt.new Review: Full-Stack AI Deployment: **TL;DR:** [Bolt.new](https://github.com/stackblitz/bolt.new) writes a full-stack app from a text prompt and puts it live in your browser.
+• Bolt.new Review: Full-Stack AI Deployment: Bolt.new Review: Full-Stack AI Deployment **TL;DR:** Bolt.new writes a full-stack app from a text prompt and puts it live in your browser.

-• Pros and Cons: Fastest full-stack generation: Code quality varies Instant deployment: Limited stack options Natural language editing: Complex logic needs hand-coding Own your code: Database schema can be basic Good for MVPs: Not for production scale
+• Pros and Cons: Pros and Cons Fastest full-stack generation Code quality varies Instant deployment Limited stack options Natural language editing Complex logic needs hand-coding Own your code Database schema can be

 Bolt.new Review: Full-Stack AI Deployment